Welcome to today's edition of the Rush 24-7 podcast.

 Well, what about the actual case?

-Is she gonna recuse herself from that?
+Is she going to recuse herself from that?

-I can't find that.
+I said, I can't find that.

-Then I found the LA Times.
+Then I found the L.A.
+Times.

-So that makes it sound like she's gonna recuse herself from the whole case.
+So that makes it sound like she's going to recuse herself from the whole case, which, frankly, I have trouble believing.

 Liberals don't do this.